 Watch our movie Generation One: The Search for Black Wealth.
 Generation One takes a hard look at the numbers, giving historical context to early wealth creation in the black community and tapping the expertise of the nation’s top financial experts to weigh in not only on how blacks fell behind, but it also provides surefire strategies families can implement to begin building a strong financial legacy for generations to come.
 Read our pledge for generational wealth with the entire family.

-While we appreciate the fact that we have a month to observe black history, we know that we should not limit our efforts to learn about our history to just one month.
+While we appreciate the fact that we have an “official” month to observe black history, we know that we should not limit our efforts to learn about our history to just one month.
 We want you to make learning about black history an on-going part of your educational endeavors.
-A great way to this is with the DreamKeepers Box, a monthly subscription box that allows kids ages 8-12 to explore careers in science, technology, engineering, the arts and math (STEAM) and learn about amazing Black leaders.

 BMWK – Please help us add to this list, leave a comment below if you know of great people and/or resources that we should add.